 I never had either of these figures myself, but I was pretty impressed with both of them.
 Two Bad was bizarre looking, and not just because he had two heads.
 He had an enormous barrel chest and his arms were mounted toward the top of his shoulders rather than to the sides.
 His main feature of interest seemed to be his ability to punch himself in the opposing heads.

 I don’t know who designed the final look for Two Bad, but Roger Sweet seems to have come up with the general concept for a two-headed warrior.
 You can see several incarnations of the concept in the images below.
 An early idea was for a character that had an evil half and a good half.
 While the final figure was completely evil, he did have a different color scheme and sculpt for each half of his body.

-While the concept was Roger’s, I suspect at least some of the artwork was done by Ted Mayer, based on the style.
 According to the Power and Honor Foundation Catalog, the half good/half evil concept was rejected by Mattel marketing, who said that both halves should be evil.

 Some unrelated concepts by Ted Mayer have a helmet design reminiscent of Two Bad’s blue head: